holochain/docs-pages/src/concepts/2_application_architecture.md

 You can see that Holochain is different from typical application stacks.
 Here's a summary:

-* An application consists of a client and a DNA bundle (a collection of isolated services called DNAs which in turn are composed of code modules called zomes).
+* An application consists of a client and a hApp (a collection of separate microservices called DNAs which in turn are composed of code modules called zomes).
-* Each user has their own copy of the client, DNA bundle, and Holochain runtime (conductor).
+* The hApp runs in the conductor, Holochain's application server or runtime.
 * The conductor sandboxes the DNA code, mediating all access to the device’s resources, including networking and storage.
+* Each user has their own copy of the client, hApp, and conductor.
 * All code is executed on behalf, and from the perspective, of the individual user.
+* A DNA is instantiated into a cell for each user on their device.
+Each cell has a separate history and belongs to a separate private network.
 * Users communicate and share data directly with one another rather than through a central server or blockchain validator network.
-* Holochain is opinionated about data—it handles all storage and retrieval.
+* Holochain is opinionated about data --- it handles all storage and retrieval.
 (We’ll learn about why and how in the next three articles.)
-* DNA functions don’t maintain any in-memory state between calls.
+* Zomes don’t maintain any in-memory state between calls; state is maintained in the history of the cell that contains the zome.
 * Persistence logic and core business logic are mixed together in your DNA, because at its heart, Holochain is a framework for data validation.
 However, you usually don’t need a lot of your business logic in your DNA—just enough to encode the ‘rules of the game’ for your application.
 * As with microservices, Holochain lends itself to combining small, reusable components into large applications.